Whale Watching in Rhode Island [2026 Guide]

 In Providence

 Providence is the capital of Rhode Island, home to Brown University, the WaterFire art installation, Roger Williams Park, and the Rhode Island State House building.
-The highly rated Discover Providence Guided Sightseeing Tour below takes you to all of the top destinations in Providence.
-Book that plus a food or boat tour, and you’ll have seen the very best of Providence.
+The highly rated Rhode Island in a Day tour shows you all the top things to see around Rhode Island.
+Book that plus a food or boat tour, and you’ll have seen the very best there is to see.

 In Newport